dashingsoft/pyarmor/docs/reference/solutions.rst

    Open the obfuscated script by any text editor, you can see the first statement is `from ... import`, make sure it works by Python import system

    If it doesn't work, try to use :option:`-i` or :option:`--prefix` to generate the obfuscated scripts again to fix it

+3. Try to upgrade Python interprerter to latest patch version.
+For example, upgrade Python 3.11.0b2 to 3.11.9

 **If target device is different from build device**